 The Calculate Density task creates a density layer from point features by spreading known quantities of some phenomenon (represented as attributes of the points) across the raster.
 The result is a layer of areas classified from least dense to most dense.

-Other use cases of this tool include the following:
+Some use cases of this tool include:

 - Creating crime density maps to help police departments properly allocate resources to high crime areas.